 As many of you now, I love Buddhist Art and have wrote about various groupings of this category in my previous posts including Chinese early gilt bronze Buddhist sculptures at the the Metropolitan Museum of Art in New York and masterpieces of East Asian Buddhist Deities at the Kimbell Art Museum in Fort Worth.

 Image 2a.
 At the Hong Kong Palace Museum was an important set of nine Chinese Imperial Buddhist bronze sculptures in a 'Buildings of Six Classes of Sutra and Tantra'.
-These figures were produced between 1758-1778 in the Imperial workshops during the Qianlong period (1736-1795).
+These figures were produced between 1758-1778 in the Imperial workshops of the Qianlong period (1736-1795).

 During his reign, the Qianlong Emperor commissioned several 'Buildings of Six Classes of Sutra and Tantra'.
 Each building houses hundreds of objects including sculptures, paintings, and implements used to aid religious meditation.